angela1C/Programming-and-Scripting-Project/README.md

 The widths of the petals vary from 0.1 cm to 2.5 cm.
 The shortest sepal in the data set is 4.3 cm while the longest sepal is 7.9 cm.
 The narrowest sepal is 2cm while the widest sepal is 4.4 centimetres.

+The data can be checked for any missing values.
+By default the descriptive statistics on pandas objects exclude missing value.
+The Iris dataset does not have any missing values. `pandas.isnull` can be used to check for missing data.
+This returns a True or False for each observation.
+Boolean values are coerced to 1 for True and 0 for False so the `sum` function can be used to count the number of True values rather than printing all the True and False values.
+`notnull()` is the opposite of `isnull` while `notna` is the opposite of `isna`.

 #### histogram - insert plot images
 A `histogram`is a representation of the distribution of data.
 The pandas hist function calls `matplotlib.pyplot.hist` on each series in the DataFrame, resulting in one histogram per column.